 You can ignore winmail.dat attachments, which are related to the email app that the sender is using.

-If you receive an email message sent from a Microsoft email app such as Outlook or Microsoft Exchange, the message might include an attachment with "winmail.dat" in the name.
-The attachment doesn't appear in the Microsoft email app, but it does appear in Mail, and in other apps it may appear as a MIME section named "application/ms-tnef."
+If you receive an email message sent from a Microsoft email app like Outlook or Microsoft Exchange, the message might include an attachment with "winmail.dat" in the name.
+The attachment doesn't appear in the Microsoft email app, but it does appear in Mail.
+In other email apps it might appear as a MIME section named "application/ms-tnef."

-This occurs when the sender composed a message that includes additional information about text attributes such as font, color, boldfacing, or underlining.
-To avoid seeing these attachments in the future, ask the sender to turn off the option in their email app to send the message in Microsoft rich text format.
-More information is available in Microsoft's description of the Transport Neutral Encapsulation Format (TNEF).
+This happens when the sender composes a message that includes additional information about text attributes like a font, color, boldfacing, or underlining.
+To avoid seeing these attachments in the future, ask the sender to turn off the option in their email app that sends the message in Microsoft rich text format (or TNEF).